caarlos0-graveyard/java-best-practices/README.md

 - It is obvious that a property named `color` inside a `car` object is the `color` of the `car`.
 You don't need to name the property `carColor`.
 Avoid unneeded verbosity;
-- Use names that reveals your purpose, if you need comments to explain about the variable then the name not reveals your purpose.
+- Use names that show your purpose, if you need comments to explain about a variable, then the name does not show your purpose.
-Exapmle: `int dayPeriod = 5;` rather then `int day = 5; // day period`
+Example: `int dayPeriod = 5;` rather than `int day = 5; // day period`

 ## Columns